Victoria-OA/task-1/readme.md

 Setting Up Logging and Password Storage
-We define the locations for the log file and the password file and ensure they have the correct permissions.
+We define the locations for the log file and the password file and ensure they have the correct permissions in a script called _**create_users.sh**_

 ```bash
 LOG_FILE="/var/log/user_management.log"